 By the way, for those of you wondering, Windows Phone 8.1 is a free update and a more minor change is the fact that you can check out the signal, location icon and battery at all time on the status bar, since the auto hide is no longer enabled.
 The People Hub features smaller fonts and the Phone area brings Speed Dial into the mix.
 Freshly installed applications will have a “New” tag written below them and now you’ll also see games listed in the App List.

-VPN support is built in on WP 8.1 and the multitasking area now allows you to swipe apps to close them (swipe down), not only press that “X” in the corner.
+According to the surfshark vpn review, VPN support is built in on WP 8.1 and the multitasking area now allows you to swipe apps to close them (swipe down), not only press that “X” in the corner.
 Finally, the Music and Video Xbox apps have been separated.
 And now it’s time for the biggest improvement of all: Cortana.
 Cortana is a personal voice assistant named after an AI from the games Halo.
 It’s basically a Siri and Google Now rival, that works very well for a beta product.
 Cortana has a live tile that shows news from Bing even before you enter it.